Optimal covariance matrix estimation for high-dimensional noise in high-frequency data: Methodology

-where $\beta>0$ is a tuning parameter for the thresholding level.
-Theorem \ref{tm:3} in Section \ref{sec:theoryfU} indicates that such defined thresholding estimator $\widehat{\bSigma}_{\bu}^{{\rm thre}}(\xi)$ is consistent to $\bSigma_{\bu}$ under the spectral norm with suitable selections of $\xi$ and $\beta$, i.e.
+where $\beta>0$ is a fixed constant for the thresholding level.
+Theorem \ref{tm:3} in Section \ref{sec:theoryfU} shows that such defined thresholding estimator $\widehat{\bSigma}_{u}^{{\rm thre}}$ is consistent to $\bSigma_{u}$ under the spectral norm with suitable selections of $K$ and $\beta$, i.e.